siyangqiu/FFTextWrap/README.md

 # FFTextWrap
-Personal project for adding textwrap to Firefox
+Personal project for adding textwrap to Firefox.
+For Firefox Mobile users on desktop sites.
+Source code at: https://github.com/siyangqiu/FFTextWrap